itskshitija/Tesla-Stock-Price-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/f71c0b9b-f1e0-484c-83ff-db9117678237)
 - As we can see, the P value is greater than 0.05

-<b>Result: </b> The overall result of both tests suggests that this time series data is non-stationary, and hence we accept the null hypothesis
+<b>Result: </b> The overall result of both tests suggests that this time series data is non-stationary, and hence we fail to reject the null hypothesis

 #### Decomposition of Time Series